Quantumzhao/ProjectMomento_DayOfSagittarius/Assets/Comments.md

 # Comments

-- A map (Battlefield) of normal size should be approx. 50x50 unity units.<br>
+- <br>The space is approx. 150 000 000 000 m (1.5 x 10<sup>11</sup>) in size.

-- Which represents a battlefield of approx. 150 000 000 000 m (1.5 x 10<sup>11</sup>) in size.
+- It takes about 20 seconds for a light pulse to travel from one end of the map to another.

 - Therefore:

-    - Light speed in game is about 2.5 unity unit per second.
+    - Time is scaled by 1 / 25.

-    - It takes about 20 seconds for a light pulse to travel from one end of the map to another.
+    - Light speed in game is about 10 unity unit per second.

 - In other words,

-    - space is scaled by 1 / 3 000 000 000, 1 / 3 x 10 <sup>9</sup>.
+    - A map (Battlefield) of normal size should be approx. 200 x 200 unity units.

-    - And time is scaled by 1/ 10.
+    - Space is scaled by 1 / 750 000 000, 1 / 3 x 10 <sup>9</sup>.